MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 Ryskurl.attributes.add('volumebutton', {type: 'entity', description: 'Button for turning the volume on/off', default: false});
 ```

-You could also add an attribute to connect it to the four buttons specifing the 3D models, but in this sample project, we
+You could also add an attribute to connect it to the four buttons specifying the 3D models, but in this sample project, we
 do that the opposite way by adding the proper attribute to the script attached to these buttons (see the chapter
 [3.3 Model buttons](#33-model-buttons)).